-To earn this 0.5 credit badge you will submit two different types of evidence from the list below to demonstrate your proficiency in supporting and using student to teacher feedback.
+To earn this 0.5 credit microcredential you will submit two different types of evidence from the list below to demonstrate your proficiency in supporting and using student to teacher feedback.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

-The following are non-examples of the actions this badge represents.
+The following are non-examples of the actions this microcredential represents.

 • ignores learner misconceptions or says, “That’s close” and moves on.